The Cat Vaccine Hoax

 When I moved from California to Hawaii, the antiquated law in Hawaii required two sets of rabies vaccines within 90 days!
 It is no wonder I heard stories about pets never being the same, suddenly becoming ill, and dying after moving to Hawaii.
 My pets had all kinds of problems when we lived in Hawaii.
 In part, it was due to the consistently warm wet weather, where viruses, mold, and fungi never die off.
 I am certain all the vaccines required to move to Hawaii were also responsible for their health problems.

 When I moved from Hawaii back to California, the rabies vaccination was required to come into California.
 This makes no sense because Hawaii is rabies-free.
-I dreaded doing this to my cats and dogs, since they had already received rabies vaccines to go to Hawaii.
-Within a few weeks, two of my seven cats developed tumors at the site of the vaccine.
+I dreaded doing this to my cats and dog, since they had already received rabies vaccines to go to Hawaii.
+Within a few weeks, two of my cats developed tumors at the site of the vaccine.
 I used homeopathy, and the tumors began dissolving within a few days, not to return.

 Thimerosal is a commonly used mercury-based additive made by Eli Lilly that’s used as a preservative.
 It’s not the only brand that makes preservatives.
 Other brands also contain mercury.